Zoltán Kádár: Club career

 Kádár, of Hungarian ethnicity, was born on 4 October 1966 in Ozun, Romania and began playing junior-level football in Brașov for local club Tractorul.
 In 1984 he joined FC Brașov where he won the junior republican championship in 1985 and also made his senior Divizia A debut.
 In 1987, he enrolled at the Babeș-Bolyai University, subsequently playing for the university's club Universitatea Cluj.

-In 1991 Kádár was signed by Dinamo București on the initiative of the club's president Vasile Ianul for a fee of $30,000.
-Kádár spent four years at Dinamo, during which he helped the club win the 1991–92 Divizia A undefeated, being used by coach Florin Halagian in 29 games in which he scored one goal.
+In 1991, Kádár was signed by Dinamo București on the initiative of the club's president Vasile Ianul for a fee of $30,000.
+Kádár spent four years at Dinamo and helped the club win the 1991–92 Divizia A title undefeated, being used by coach Florin Halagian in 29 games in which he scored one goal.
 He also made 14 appearances in European competitions, including playing in Dinamo's 2–1 victory on aggregate against Luis Figo's Sporting Lisbon in the 1991–92 UEFA Cup.
+Subsequently, he played all four games in the 1992–93 Champions League campaign, helping them eliminate Kuusysi Lahti in the first round of the 1992–93 Champions League.
+Dinamo faced Olympique Marseille in the second round, where they drew 0–0 in the first leg but lost the subsequent game with 2–0, the French ultimately winning the competition.

 In January 1996, Kádár returned to Universitatea Cluj for a brief period, and he eventually retired at the end of the season and opened a restaurant in Gherla.
 However, he was approached by former Dinamo teammate, Gábor Gerstenmájer, who then played in Switzerland, and Kádár accepted the offer to play for his team, Schaffhausen.
 He spent four seasons before in 2000 the club got relegated and he switched to fourth division team Frauenfeld as a player-coach.
 In his second season in Frauenfeld, the club won promotion to the third division.
 Kádár retired from his playing career in 2005 and subsequently became a youth coach at Winterthur U18.